What is your educational “Why”?

 teal-orange-and-pink-book-motivational-education-landscape-poster

 Not sure how to create your WHY?
-You can begin by googling educational institutions and reading their mission.
+You can begin by googling educational organizations and reading their mission.
 Interestingly, you will often have to infer a WHY based on the WHAT of their mission.
+You may strongly agree or disagree with an organization’s WHY, but it will get you thinking, either way.

-For example: Khan Academy‘s mission is “To provide a free, world-class education for anyone, anywhere.”
+For example: Khan Academy‘s (an online learning platform) mission is “To provide a free, world-class education for anyone, anywhere.”
 Their WHY?
 All children, all over the world deserve a world-class education.

 IDEA public school‘s mission is simply: “Free.
 Focused on college.
 For all children.”
 Their WHY?
-Every child deserves an equal opportunity at a college education.
+Every child deserves an equal opportunity at a university education.

 Processing…